abbyy/RTR-SDK.iOS/README.md

 ## About ABBYY RTR SDK

-ABBYY Real-Time Recognition SDK provides a technology for recognizing text directly on the smartphone's camera preview screen.
+ABBYY Real-Time Recognition SDK provides technology for recognizing text directly on the smartphone's camera preview screen.
 Snapping a picture is not required.

 The samples cover the following scenarios:

 - Text capture (**sample-textcapture**, **sample-textcapture-swift**)

   The basic usage scenario.
 The user simply points their camera at the text, which is then recognized and displayed or saved in memory.

+- Data capture (**sample-datacapture**)

+  Custom data field capture: only the data that matches the specified regular expression will be extracted.